Ethnic groups in Los Angeles: Iranians

-Jews
+Israelis

 As of the 1990 U.S. census, the Los Angeles area had 20,000 Israelis, making up 17% of the total number of Israelis in the United States.
 This was the second-largest Israeli population after that of New York City.
 As of 1996 economic reasons were the primary reasons for Israeli immigration.

 As of 1996 most immigrants from Israel to Los Angeles are Jews who are Hebrew-speakers.

 As of 1996, the self-employment rate of Israeli managers and professionals in Los Angeles is over 50%.

 Pacific Islander Americans

 According to the report "A Community Of Contrasts: Asian Americans, Native Hawaiians and Pacific Islanders in Los Angeles County" by the nonprofit group Asian Americans Advancing Justice - Los Angeles, Los Angeles County had 54,169 Pacific Islanders as of 2010.
 From 2000 to 2010 the Pacific Islander population in Los Angeles County increased by 9%.
 In 2010 the City of Los Angeles had 15,000 Pacific Islanders, the numerically largest in the county.
 The largest such per capita population was in Carson.
 From 2000 to 2010 the number of Pacific Islanders in Glendale increased by 74%, the largest such increase in the county.

 The population of Fijian Americans in the county grew by 68% during 2000-2010, making them the fastest growing Pacific Islander group.
 Los Angeles County, as of 2013, has the largest population of non-immigrant Native Hawaiians on the mainland United States.